quenero/doc/how-solo-mine.md

 quenero-wallet-rpc
 quenerod
 ```
-and the following for window
+And the following for window

 ```shell
 quenero-blockchain-export.exe